puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 The first thing we're going to do is to explore our lab environment and get in touch with the different components.

-Login into the web console of the Lab Cluster with the provided Username and Password.
+Login to the web console of the Lab Cluster with the provided Username and Password.

 {{% alert title="Note" color="primary" %}} Ask your trainer if you don't have your Cluster-URL or Username and Password {{% /alert %}}